Holden HR: Engines and transmissions

 The two versions of the inline, six-cylinder Holden Red motor were carried across from the HD series, both with increased engine capacity and a higher compression ratio of 9.2:1.
 The 114 bhp, 161 cuin six was standard in all models except the Premiers.
 A 126 bhp 186 cuin six was standard on Premiers and optional on all other models.
 The 145 bhp twin carburettor "X2" version of the "186" was initially available as an option on all models.
 The "X2" was replaced by the 145 bhp "186S" in June 1967 after Holden exhausted the remaining X2 intake manifolds; the new version was fitted with a single, two-barrel carburettor.

 A lower compression (8.2:1) version of the 161 cuin six was also available.

 The 194 cuin and later 230 cuin Chevrolet six-cylinder engine was fitted for the South African market.
 This longer engine required the firewall to be scalloped out.
 This availability began partway through the HR's existence, with the 194 introduced for the 1967 model year.
 This was coupled to a fully synchronized, column-shifted, three-speed manual transmission sourced from Opel in West Germany.
 The Premier Automatic sold in South Africa retained the Australian engine, at least until 1969.
 The South African Holden Special had power disc brakes in front as standard from 1967.

 A three-speed manual gearbox with column change and synchronization on the top two gears was standard on the HR, with a two-speed "Powerglide" automatic transmission available as an option.
 An Opel four-speed manual gearbox was offered from June 1967.

 Production and replacement

 A total of 252,352 vehicles were produced up to January 1968 when the HR was replaced by the Holden HK series.

 The price at release was A$2286 for the 161 cuin Special Sedan manual and A$2856 for the Premier Station Sedan manual.

-The HR was the first Holden to be assembled at General Motors New Zealands brand new plant in Trentham in 1967.
+The HR was the first Holden to be assembled at General Motors New Zealand's brand-new plant in Trentham in 1967.